sale 5% off-code"fireworks"

 Steel band removal

-After thorough cleaning, manufacturers remove the steel bands from the recycled tire buffings before shredding them up.
+After thorough cleaning, manufacturers remove the steel bands from the recycled tire buffing before shredding them up.
 This process ensures that the rubber mulch is safe to work with and walk on.
 Trustworthy rubber mulch companies use a multi-process, state-of-the-art magnet system to make sure that their final product is practically steel-free.

 If you’re canvassing for rubber mulch options, keep in mind that the smaller the rubber chips are, the less likely they will contain any traces of steel wire.
 Bigger nuggets might still contain steel that can potentially injure.